-In November 2012, based on the lessons learned from the Great East Japan Earthquake, measures were added for a situation in which the effects of radioactive substances due to a nuclear disaster were to occur in Tokyo.
+In November 2012, measures were added based on the lessons learned from the Great East Japan Earthquake, and in January 2021, a revision was made based on national policy by specifying the details of protective measures.
 Main Activities

-- · Measuring air radiation levels and radioactive materials in water, food products, etc., and provision of information - Establishing health consultation stations and measuring external exposure dose at public health institutes and the Tokyo metropolitan hospitals - · Preventing harmful rumors about agricultural crops, industrial products, etc.
+- Measuring air radiation levels and radioactive materials in water, food products, etc., and provision of information - Establishing health consultation stations and measuring external exposure dose at public health institutes and the Tokyo metropolitan hospitals - Preventing harmful rumors about agricultural crops, industrial products, etc.